xXJLMXx/portfolio/README.md

 # portfolio

 Thank you for coming by.
-Check out some of my projects!  :)
+Check out some of my projects @ https://github.com/xXJLMXx!  :)